I recently heard Ravi Zacharias describe our God as the “God of the Gaps.” He got me thinking….

 Other faiths lead people on paths hoping they might be good enough to gain acceptance by their gods.
 These paths are inadequate and leave gaps between humans and our creator.

-Some may try to be good, but knowing they aren’t good enough on their own, throw themselves on the mercy of God.
-They know our Creator is good and loving, therefore He must certainly be willing to dismiss our messes….
-So what motivates us to keep from making the gap bigger?
-Is there a point of not being able to fill the gap?
+Some may try to be good, but we all know deep inside we aren’t good enough on our own.
+Throwing ourselves on the mercy of God becomes our ly hope.
+We know on some level that our Creator is good and loving, Therefore, He must certainly be willing to dismiss our messes.

 The mercy of God is complete, but it is also slightly conditional.
 I say slightly because His mercy is offered to ALL and given freely, but each person must choose to accept it as their own free gift, not earned.

-Our God is the God of the every day gaps…, not only the eternal gap.
+Our God is the God of the every day gaps, not only the eternal gap.

 What gaps in your life will you invite the “God of the gaps” into?